 1. Linda Gray

 Linda Gray got her big break in a very unusual way.
 She portrayed Mrs. Robinson’s body double in The Graduate (1967) That “performance” was good enough for her to land her own roles.
 Her breakthrough acting role came as Sue Ellen on Dallas, which she played from 1978-1991.
 She reprised her role in the show’s continuation from 2012-2014.
-Her most recent on-screen appearance was in 2017, on two episodes of Hand of God.
+Her most recent on-screen appearance was in 2019’s Intuitions.